-This management's discussion and analysis or plan of operation should be read in conjunction with the financial statements and notes thereto of the Company for the quarter ended April 30, 2010.
-Because of its nature as a development stage company, the reported results will not necessarily be indicative of future operations.
+This management's discussion and analysis or plan of operation should be read in conjunction with the financial statements and notes thereto of the Company for the quarter ended July 31, 2011.
+Because of its nature of a development stage company, the reported results will not necessarily reflect the future.